z1nc0r3/AnyVideo-Downloader-Flow-Plugin/README.md

 ## Upcoming features 💚
 - [ ]  Simple mode for quick downloads - This will allow users to download video/audio with the best quality available without any additional settings

+## Contribution 🤝
+### Feel free to contribute to this project by creating a pull request or opening an issue.
+Any kind of contribution is welcome!